vesoft-inc/nebula-docs/docs/manual-EN/2.query-language/4.statement-syntax/1.data-definition-statements/create-space-syntax.md

 ------------------------------------------------------------------------------------------------
 ```

-If all the machines are online, but the partition distribution is unbalanced, you can use the following command (BALANCE LEADER) to redistribute the partitions.
+If all the machines are online status, but the partition distribution is unbalanced, you can use the following command (BALANCE LEADER) to redistribute the partitions.

 ```ngql
 nebula> BALANCE LEADER;